JarvisPrestidge/domain-crawler/README.md

 ## Usage

-The program has a single input parameter; a url with which to crawl.
+The program takes a single argument - a url with which to crawl.

 Example:

 `sitemap http://golangweekly.com`

+and outputs the scraped URLs to a *.sitemap file in the output folder.

 ## How to run